History of the Federated States of Micronesia: Independence

-On May 10, 1979, four of the Trust Territory districts ratified the Constitution of the Federated States of Micronesia.
-The neighboring trust districts of Palau, the Marshall Islands, and the Northern Mariana Islands chose not to participate.
-The Honorable Tosiwo Nakayama, the former President of the Congress of Micronesia, became the first President of the FSM and formed his Cabinet.
+Tosiwo Nakayama, the former President of the Congress of Micronesia, became the first President of the FSM and formed his Cabinet.
 The FSM signed a Compact of Free Association with the U.S., which entered into force on November 3, 1986, marking Micronesia's emergence from trusteeship to independence.
 Under the Compact, the U.S. has full authority and responsibility for the defense of the FSM.
 This security relationship can be changed or terminated by mutual agreement.
 The Compact provides U.S. grant funds and federal program assistance to the FSM.
 Amended financial assistance provisions came on-line in FY 2004.
 The basic relationship of free association continues indefinitely.

 Trusteeship of the islands ended under United Nations Security Council Resolution 683, passed on December 22, 1990.
 The Compact was renewed in 2004.

+Chuukese separatism emerged as a major political issue in Micronesia in the 2010s, following on from earlier separatism in the Faichuk Islands.
+The Chuuk Political Status Commission was created in 2012 to investigate options for greater autonomy or independence.
+An independence referendum was initially scheduled to be held in 2015, but was subsequently postponed on several occasions.